worktheclock/replit.github.io/repls/quick-start.md

 Finally, now that you've created your first repl, feel free to share it with our community!

 Head on over to [Repl Talk](https://repl.it/talk) and check out the [Share Board](https://repl.it/talk/share).
-Click on "Share your repl!", choose the repl from the list (or type the name to search), add a title and a description, and Share!
+Click on "Share your repl!", choose the repl from the list (or type the name to search), add a title and a description, and share!

 <video width="60%" height="auto" controls style="display:block;margin: 0 auto;">
   <source src="https://replit.github.io/media/quick-start/share-repl.mp4" />
 </video>

 Feel free to join our Discord Community as well!
 Join with [this invite link](https://discord.gg/346Tapr).

 ## Sample Repls